 - a person was in lawful police custody, and

-- the defendant knew he was in custody.4
+- you knew they were in custody.4

 2. Are there legal defenses?